Hygiene & Safety Metrics in Commercial Automatic Soap Dispensers

 Definition

-The risk that the dispenser body or interface acts as a fomite—an environmental surface involved in the transmission of pathogens.
+The risk that the dispenser body or interface acts as a fomite-an environmental surface involved in the transmission of the pathogens.

 Design Factors